[By Paul Caffrey – Paul is a retired School Inspector currently living in Ballinteer, Dublin].

 It’s not something I do always, but at the beginning of this year, I decided to take as my watchword for 2019 a verse from the Scriptures.
 It’s from a parable in Luke’s Gospel, part of the Master’s instructions to his apprentices.
 I like to quote it in the old version: “Let your loins be girded about, and your lights burning.”
 [1]

 The expression “loins girded” sounds strange to modern ears.
-Nobody nowadays talks about loins, Paul Caffreyunless perhaps in the butcher’s shop or the doctor’s surgery.
+Nobody nowadays talks about loins, unless perhaps in the butcher’s shop or the doctor’s surgery.
 What, you may ask, does “girded loins” mean?
 As it happens, the phrase is one that I sometimes use to illustrate different approaches to Bible translation.

 Keep Your Shirts On